How to Get Bookkeeping Clients by Sharing your Knowledge

 And the algorithms will most likely recommend your brand to your ideal clients.

 The crème of the accounting industry will notice you if you publish quality content.
 They will want you to appear on their podcasts, YouTube, or webinar.
+In some cases, you might get invitations to speak at conferences.

 And because they have a large following, they will boost your recognition among their audiences.
 In return, they will leverage your brand to extend their influence.